marixel/jina-vault2/! chapter 7 (biotechnology).md

 - ### 7.3.5: Detecting DNA Homology: A Biotechnology Summary
 	- Various techniques are employed in biological research projects
 	- Mr. Wolfe’s research determined whether the level of DNA homology between the antennapedia gene in Drosophila melanogaster and the [[antennapedia]] gene in the Nasonia wasp.
 This project employed the use of a [[plasmid]] from a [[gene library]], [[restriction enzymes]], and [[Southern blotting]].
+	- By establishing the DNA homologies between organisms, we can identify genetic links that can help in constructing phylogenies.
+	- • The mutation on the [[antennapedia]] gene in the fly Drosophila and in the Nasonia wasp causes legs to grow out of the head where antennae are supposed to be.
+This research project focused on determining whether the antennapedia genes between Drosophila and Nasonia have the same or similar DNA sequences.
 ## 7.4: Human Genome Project
 - ### 7.4.1: The Human Gene Pool
 - ### 7.4.2: The Human Genome Project: Recent Findings